rigbypc/SOParallelCorpusReplication/README.md

 2. For creating the dictionary run from the command line: th preprocess.lua -train_src ~/data/eng.tok -train_tgt ~/data/code.tok -keep_frequency true -save_data ~/data/dictionary

-This command creates a binrary file with .t7 extension.
-For our purpose we do not need that file. rm ~/data/*.t7
+Besides creating the dictionary previous command creates a binrary file with .t7 extension.
+For our purpose we do not need that file.

+rm ~/data/*.t7